AdobeDocs/app-builder/src/pages/getting_started/first_app.md

     ![Select Template](../images/console-3.png)

 1. Enter `Project Title` and `App Name` for your templated project.
     - `Project Title` is used to identify this project within [Adobe Developer Console](/console) and in [CLI](https://github.com/adobe/aio-cli).
-A default value is suggested on this screen, but we recommend using a meaningful and distinguishable project title.
+We recommend changing the default title to a meaningful project title.
-    - `App Name` will be used as a unique identifier for your application and this value cannot be changed once project set up is complete.
+    - `App Name` is a unique identifier for your application. **Note:** once project set up is complete this value cannot be changed.
-    - By default, the "Include Runtime with each workspace" checkbox is checked, which means each workspace that is created is automatically provisioned with a unique [Adobe I/O Runtime](/apis/experienceplatform/runtime) namespace allowing each developer to work within their own [Adobe I/O Runtime](/apis/experienceplatform/runtime) environment.
-If you deselect the checkbox and do not opt for automatic inclusion of [Adobe I/O Runtime](/apis/experienceplatform/runtime), you will need to enable it manually for each individual workspace.
+    - By default, the "Include Runtime with each workspace" checkbox is checked.
+Each workspace is automatically provisioned with a unique [Adobe I/O Runtime](/apis/experienceplatform/runtime) namespace allowing each developer to work within their own [Adobe I/O Runtime](/apis/experienceplatform/runtime) environment.
+    - If you deselect the checkbox and do not opt for automatic inclusion of [Adobe I/O Runtime](/apis/experienceplatform/runtime), you will need to enable it manually for each individual workspace.
 You cannot auto-add [Adobe I/O Runtime](/apis/experienceplatform/runtime) to all workspaces after the initial set up is complete.
 You can manually remove [Adobe I/O Runtime](/apis/experienceplatform/runtime) from individual workspaces later if you determine that it is not needed.
     - Click `Save` when ready.
     ![Select Template](../images/console-4.png)